Tiago-AlvesUA/DigitalTwin/5g-OBU-setup.md

 - The 99-it2s_5g-network file configures the network settings for it2s_5g, ensuring it uses DHCP for automatic IP configuration and DNS settings provided by DHCP.
 It also disables unnecessary local addressing;

+- NOTE: THE ORIGINAL METRIC FOR THE IT2S_5G ROUTE WAS 5, BUT I CHANGED TO 200 JUST FOR TESTS ON Instituto Telecom. .
+SO TO CHANGE IT BACK GO TO /etc/systemd/network/99...

 - The 10-it2s-5g.rules file has the purpose to start the it2s-5g.service as the modem is plugged in and remove it when unplugged.

 - Finally the qmi-network.conf contains the APN and proxy usage.